-How long after ovulation can I take a pregnancy test?
+How many days after ovulation can you take a pregnancy test?

 Pregnancy testing is all about timing.
 Between the time of day and the time within your cycle, it can be pretty confusing to know when to take a pregnancy test for the most accurate results.
 It may seem even more overwhelming when you throw in ovulation testing, but knowing more about your menstrual cycle is always helpful.
 So how long should you wait to test for pregnancy after getting a positive ovulation test result?

 When can I get pregnant?